Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

   - to improve scalability / performance, we pay need to break a microservice down further forever. and if a domain is quite large.
 - "Each microservice is designed to handle a specific business capability"
 - "Domain boundary separates one microservice from another and ensures each microservice is responsible for a specific set of business capabilities"
-- By defining clear domain boundaries, microservices can be independently developed / deloped / scaled which improves the agility and scalability of the overall system
+- By defining clear domain boundaries, microservices can be independently developed / developed / scaled which improves the agility and scalability of the overall system

 - given the above, we'll add the GET to our existing microservice.